Hot Springs Criminal Defense Lawyers Provide Vigorous Defense

 Assisting Arkansans accused of traffic offenses, misdemeanors, and felonies

-Wood, Schnipper & Britton provides aggressive criminal defense representation to clients facing ordinance violations and criminal charges.
+Schnipper, Britton & Stobaugh provides aggressive criminal defense representation to clients facing ordinance violations and criminal charges.
 Whether you have received a citation for a moving violation, are under investigation, or have been arrested, we respond quickly and decisively to protect your rights and work for a favorable resolution of the matter.
 John S. Stobaugh, who leads our criminal defense practice, is a former prosecutor for Magnolia, Arkansas, with extensive experience in the District Court of Columbia County, Arkansas.
 He has also served as an Adjunct Professor at Southern Arkansas University, teaching courses in Criminal Evidence and Procedure.

 Highly professional management of criminal cases

 A criminal charge can seriously disrupt your life, putting your reputation and your liberty on the line.
 Our approach to defense is comprehensive and aggressive to ensure your rights are protected and you get every benefit of constitutional due process.
 When the facts do not favor a dismissal of charges, we are often able to negotiate lesser charges and/or more lenient sentencing.
 Although no lawyer can guarantee results, our reputation in the legal community gives us leverage to negotiate in good faith for our clients and secure a positive outcome.

 Common charges we manage for our clients include:

 - Assault and battery